dalnefre/tart-PEG/humus/language.md

 A meta-level message delivery could trigger a series of machine-level events, and when there are no more machine-level events the meta-level message processing would be complete.

+Ground-level machine-actors can be described as if they were meta-level actors, in order to understand their intended behavior.
+However, they may be implemented directly by the run-time machinery, thus avoiding the generation of additional events.

+#### Message machine-actors

+A meta-actor message is represented as a machine-level input stream.
+The meta-actor receiving the message uses machine-level pattern matching to "parse" the message, understanding is structure and contents.

+#### Behavior machine-actors

+A meta-actor behavior is represented as a collection of machine-level primitive actions.